eclipse-tractusx/tractusx-edc/docs/kit/development-view/page03_project_structure.md

 ## Reporting Vulnerabilities

-Vulnerabilities in the TractusX code base are best reported directly to the [Eclipse Foundation](https://www.eclipse.org/security/).
+Vulnerabilities in the Eclipse Tractus-X code base are best reported directly to the [Eclipse Foundation](https://www.eclipse.org/security/).

 ## Git Flow

-The TractusX EDC repository uses a Git Flow, with `main` as the development branch and `releases` as the release branch.
+The Tractus-X EDC repository uses a Git Flow, with `main` as the development branch and `releases` as the release branch.
 Other branches should follow the naming conventions of `feature/x` or `hotfix/x`, though this is not strictly enforced.

 ## Tooling